 All relationships take time to grow and develop.
 Be willing to give everyone the time and space they need.
 It will come.”

 When two families become one, it is important that relationships get off on the right foot.
 As stepmom, Kelly LeFurgey explains, relationships take time and space.
 Relationships cannot be forced or controlled.
 And yet, there are proactive things that both parents and children can do to help their families blend well.
 A skilled therapist may be able to guide that process as the family builds a unique, unified home.

 If you are in the process of blending two families, know that you are not alone.
 Many other blended families are likely experiencing similar challenges.
-The therapists at Thriveworks Westborough understand the challenges as well.
+The therapists at Thriveworks Counseling in Westborough understand the challenges as well.
 We have worked with a number of blended families, helping them break the mold and build a beautiful life together.